ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 {:.notice}
 Why 44100 Hz?
 The human ear can perceive sound waves up to around 20,000 Hz.
 But resolving a sinusoidal wave requires sampling frequency that is [at least double](https://en.wikipedia.org/wiki/Nyquist_rate) the wave's frequency.
 Hence we have 44100 Hz.

+### Denoising

+There are some sources of noise that I have to contend with.
+Sometimes I leave a (non-rotating) fan on in the room that the mic picks up.
+Second, there exists some inherent hiss from the microphone.
+Since both of these noise sources are static (non-dynamic), applying some simple spectral gating can significantly reduce noise.
+I did exactly this using the python module [noisereduce](https://pypi.org/project/noisereduce/).

+Here's a demonstration of how effective the denoising is.
+First is raw, second is denoised.

+{% include audio_embed.html id="images/maple/maple-classifier/noise.wav"%}

+{% include audio_embed.html id="images/maple/maple-classifier/denoise.wav"%}

+This denoising procedure requires a sample of the background audio, so when at the start of a session recording, a 2-second audio clip of the background noise is recorded during calibration.
+Event audio is then denoised upon detection using this background audio sample.
+This means the audio for training and classification has already been denoised.

 ### Data chunking

-The first problem I identified is that each audio event (sample) has a unique length (dimension), yet most classifiers demand that **every sample must have the same dimension**.
+Each audio event (sample) has a unique length (dimension), yet most classifiers demand that **every sample must have the same dimension**.

 To deal with this, I decided each audio event would be split into **equal sized chunks** and the classifier would classify chunk-by-chunk.